 This Thai Mango Salad recipe contains ingredients that you likely might already have in your fridge and pantry.

-• Mango: as mentioned above, traditional Thai Mango Salad is made with green mango which is firm in texture and has a tart taste.
-I prefer to use ripe mango in this salad which is much sweeter in taste and softer in texture.
-Feel free to use either.
+• Mango: as mentioned above, traditional Thai Mango Salad is made with green mango which is firm in texture and has a sour taste.
+I prefer to use sweet ripe mangoes in this salad which are much softer in texture.
+Feel free to use either ripe mangos or green mango.

 • Red onion: thinly sliced red onion add a sharp flavour to this salad.
 For a milder flavour they can be substituted for thinly sliced shallots.

-• Thai Red Chili: also known as bird’s eye chilies, are small but spicy peppers commonly used in Thai cuisine to add heat and flavor to dishes.
+• Thai Red Chili: also known as bird’s eye chilies, are small but spicy red peppers commonly used in Thai cuisine to add heat and flavor to dishes.
 The amount added to the salad can be adjusted depending on your tolerance for spice.
+If you prefer just a little heat, i recommend removing all of the seeds from the chili before slicing it.

-• Peanuts: I recommend using roasted and salted peanuts.
+• Peanuts: I recommend using roasted and salted peanuts (or quickly heating raw peanuts in a pan to lightly toast them).
 If you are on the Paleo diet or following a legume free diet then the peanuts should be substituted for salted cashews.
 The nuts can be omitted completely if you are allergic.

-• Mint and Cilantro: the mint and cilantro are a crucial ingredient in this salad and a wonderful freshness.
-For anyone who doesn’t like cilantro, you can substitute it for parsley or thai basil.
+• Fresh Mint and Fresh Cilantro: the mint and cilantro are a crucial ingredient in this salad and a wonderful freshness.
+For anyone who doesn’t like cilantro, you can substitute it for parsley, fresh basil or thai basil.

 Thai Mango Salad